JohnBlue-git/QEMU-eBPF-Sandbox/README.md

 ## eBPF

 For a deeper explanation of what eBPF does, how the examples in this repo work, and how CO-RE/BTF are used here, see [eBPF_basic_design/README.md](eBPF_basic_design/README.md).

+For details on the C++ OOP architecture, async event handling, coroutines, and the action-based design pattern, see [eBPF_oop_design/README.md](eBPF_oop_design/README.md).

 ## Troubleshooting